What are the Pros & Cons of a Reverse Mortgage?

 Cons of Reverse Mortgages

-Loan Balance on reverse mortgage increases over time as the interest as well as fees keep adding on.
+The loan Balance on reverse mortgage increases over time as the interest as well as fees keep adding on.

-As home equity is used, your successors get a very few assets to own.
+As home equity is used, your successors get very few assets to own.
 Though you can leave the home to heirs, they have to repay the loan balance, which is often paid off by selling the home.

 However, they can pay it using other funds or refinancing through a forward mortgage.